 Chipped teeth can range from minor cosmetic chips to a more severe break.
 It can sometimes be hard to tell the severity of the chip right away.
-Treatment options can vary greatly, depending on the condition of your tooth.
-But what’s crucial is that you take care of the chip immediately.
-Dr. Paul Karpovich can treat chipped teeth in his Timonium, MD, dental office.
+Treatment options for broken teeth can vary greatly, depending on the condition of your tooth.
+But what’s crucial is that you take care of the chip or crack immediately.
+Dr. Paul Karpovich can treat broken, cracked, and chipped teeth in his Timonium, MD, dental office.

 Enamel is one of the hardest substances in the body.
 But even enamel can break sometimes.
-Chipped teeth can happen due to trauma from falls or if you’re playing contact sports without a mouthguard.
-Grinding your teeth can cause full chips to come off, or you may bite down wrong on something hard, like ice or hard candy.
+Broken teeth can happen due to trauma from falls or if you’re playing contact sports without a mouthguard.
+Grinding your teeth can cause large chips to come off a tooth, or you may bite down wrong on something hard, like ice or hard candy.

-Chipped teeth are a common dental concern we can fix in our office.
+Chipped and broken teeth are a common dental concern we can fix in our office.
 Whether you have a sudden accident or damage due to weakened teeth, we’re here to help.

 Certain factors can make you more likely to chip a tooth.
 It makes sense that weaker teeth are more likely to break.
 Naturally, our tooth enamel starts to wear down over time.
 As we get older, we’re more likely to chip a tooth.
 Teeth are softer, and you see more of the dentin layer underneath.